GOD IS LOVE

 3. IMMUTABLE

-And it is an immutable love… in other words, it does not change.
-How quickly… and that is why we are so wounded-brothers and sisters…. how quickly is human love transformed into envy, and even into hate.
-(Do we not see it in divorce courts when they who swore to love each other forever are fighting?
-Those who swore that they would share all of their goods forever, now fight in court to see who keeps more money?)
-How quickly do sentiments change; all of a sudden your business partner is your enemy… your brother is your enemy … your neighbor … brothers and sisters from prayer groups …even the person you swore to love forever is your enemy.
+God’s Love is an immutable love…in other words, it does not change.
+How quickly – and this is why we are so wounded brothers and sisters – how quickly is human love transformed into envy and even hate.
+(Do we not see it in divorce courts when those who swore to love each other forever are fighting?
+When those who swore that they would share all of their goods forever now fight in court to see who keeps more money?)
+How quickly do sentiments change.
+All of a sudden your business partner is your enemy…your brother…your neighbor…brothers and sisters from prayer groups…even the person you swore to love forever is your enemy.
 How quickly love changes to hate.
 We do not see the change in our sentiments.
-We judge a person good when they do me a good, but she is problematic if she causes me a problem.
+We judge people good when they do us good, but they are problematic if they cause us problems.
 Persons are seen as beautiful if they treat us beautifully.
 Have we not seen love convert to hate?
-When because of envy, my best friend stops being my friend?
-We live in fear trying to appear to be something or someone, so that according to how they see me they will treat me?
+When, because of envy, my best friend stops being my friend?
+When we live in fear, trying to appear to be something or someone so that people will treat me according to how they see me?

-And yet, the Love of God is immutable, meaning, it never changes; it does not alter; it does not decrease; it is stable and constant.
+And yet, the Love of God is immutable, meaning it never changes; it does not alter; it does not decrease.
+Instead, it is stable and constant.
 It does not change according to how we respond.
 It is so difficult for us to understand this dimension of God’s love because we are not like this.
 How difficult it is to comprehend that God never avenges our wrongs.
-His love does not depend upon our goodness or our actions, in order to be good with us.
-He is never disillusioned with our weaknesses; on the contrary, He comes and saves us with His strength.
-He never separates Himself from us when we offend Him; He is not cold with us; He does not count the bad; He never abandons us …even when we abandon Him.
-This stability, this infinite and eternal stability is His immutability.
+His love does not depend upon our goodness or our actions in order to be good with us.
+He is never disillusioned with our weaknesses.
+On the contrary, He comes and saves us with His strength.
+He never separates Himself from us when we offend Him.
+He is not cold with us.
+He does not count the bad.
+He never abandons us…even when we abandon Him.
+This stability, this infinite and eternal stability, is His immutability.
 It is a love that never changes; it is above our inconstancies, our sins and our infidelities.
 And it is this stable love that heals the heart of man.
-Song of Songs 8 says: “For stern as death is love, …Deep waters cannot quench love, nor floods sweep it away” In Isaiah 54 the Lord tells us, “Though the mountains leave their place and the hills be shaken, My love shall never leave you…” And does St. Theresa of Avila not exhort us to trust in that immutability of God?
-“Let nothing disturb you, nothing scare you, everything passes, God is not silent.”
+Song of Songs says, “For stern as death is love…Deep waters cannot quench love, nor floods sweep it away” (8:6-7).
+In Isaiah the Lord tells us, “Though the mountains leave their place and the hills be shaken, My love shall never leave you” (54:10).
+And does not St. Teresa of Avila exhort us to trust in that immutability of God?
+“Let nothing disturb you; let nothing frighten you.
+Everything passes.
+God never changes” (from a poem found in her prayer book).

 4. FAITHFUL

 It is a faithful love.
 Is not human infidelity one of the greatest causes of sorrow in the human heart?
-My brothers and sisters, is not true love tested during difficulties, on the cross, in temptations and in the inconvenient situations?
-Is not love’s fidelity tested when it requires of me a personal sacrifice for me to continue loving?
-Well, many are not passing the test.
-Aat the very first moment of difficulty, they abandon their commitment to love.
+My brothers and sisters, is not true love tested during difficulties, on the cross, in temptations, and in inconvenient situations?
+Is not love’s fidelity tested when it requires of me a personal sacrifice to continue loving?
+Well many are not passing the test.
+At the very first moment of difficulty, they abandon their commitment to love.

-Oh brothers and sisters, how much it hurts to feel abandoned by one’s loved one.
-Infidelity wounds and it is an even greater wound when one tries to justify it… when infidelity is justified with another love.
+Oh brothers and sisters, how much it hurts to feel abandoned by one’s loved ones.
+Infidelity wounds and it is an even greater wound when one tries to justify it – when infidelity is justified with another love.
 And the Lord knows of this double wound.
-In Jeremiah 2 “Two evils have my people done: they have forsaken me- the source of living waters; and they have dug themselves cisterns, broken cisterns, that hold no water.”
-(Jer.
-2:13).
+In Jeremiah 2 we read, “Two evils have my people done: they have forsaken me – the source of living waters; and they have dug themselves cisterns, broken cisterns, that hold no water” (vs.13).
 Infidelity is so painful.
 Infidelity is so painful at a moment of weakness, at a moment of illness.
-How many spouses, because they are no longer as agile, beautiful, or handsome- are abandoned … or the friend who stops being my friend because I have no more money, or elderly parents abandoned because they are a nuisance, or the rejected or aborted children because they change their parents lives, the sick who we want to disconnect from nutritional instruments because their life is a burden?
+How many spouses – because they are no longer as agile, beautiful, or handsome – are abandoned?
+Or what about the friend who stops being my friend because I have no more money; or elderly parents abandoned because they are a nuisance; or children who are rejected or aborted because they will change their parents lives; or the sick we want to disconnect from nutritional provisions because their life is a burden?

 Yet, the Love of God is faithful.
 And we so need to recognize the greatness of a love that is faithful.
-In Exodus 34:6 Moses invoked the Lord and he exclaimed: “The Lord, our God is merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness, keeping steadfast love for a thousand generations.”
+In Exodus Moses invoked the Lord and He exclaimed, “The Lord, your God is merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness, continuing his steadfast love for a thousand generations” (cf. 34:6).
 The love of God is faithful forever and under any circumstance.
-He does not abandon us even in the midst of our abandonment.
-He is not unfaithful even with our infidelities.
-The more we distance ourselves from Him, the more he comes to draw us to Himself.
+He does not abandon us even in the midst of our abandonment of Him.
+He is not unfaithful in spite of our infidelities.
+The more we distance ourselves from Him, the more He comes to draw us to Himself.
 The more we get lost, the more He comes to seek us.
 When we are wounded, He comes to heal us.
 When we are oppressed, He comes to liberate us.
-When we want to let go, He comes and ties us with strings of Love.
+When we want to let go, He comes and binds us with strings of Love.
 Is this not the story of salvation, the revelation of a faithful and merciful Love of the Father for His children?
-And even in spite of receiving so much love, we can see that even from the time of Genesis, humanity rebels, forgets and separates itself from this love?
-Yet the Father never abandons us, He does not settle for having lost his children.
+And even in spite of receiving so much love, do we not see that, even since the time of Genesis, humanity rebels, forgets and separates itself from this Love?
+Yet the Father never abandons us; He does not settle for having lost his children.
 The Father profoundly suffers for our rebelliousness and our infidelity; He suffers because He loves us.
-But His love is infinite, perfect and merciful and that is why the more we distance ourselves, the more He seeks us attracting us to His love.
+But His love is infinite, perfect and merciful; and that is why the more we distance ourselves, the more He seeks us, attracting us to His love.

 5. MERCIFUL LOVE

 God’s love is a merciful Love.
-God’s love is not afraid of weakness; this is one of the greatest fears of our time.
-That is why JPII is a great witness, because he presents himself to the world as weak, weak in what the world wants to see.
-It considers him fragile.
-Is it not scary for us to have others discover our frailties, or for them to discover our incompetence, our limits our weaknesses?
+God’s love is not afraid of weakness, which is one of the greatest fears of our time.
+That is why John Paul II is a great witness; he presents himself to the world as weak – weak in what the world wants to see.
+The world considers him fragile.
+Is it not scary for us to have others discover our frailties, our incompetence, our limits or our weaknesses?
 Why are we afraid?
 We are afraid that it will be immediately utilized against us; it will be slapped in our face.
-We are afraid they will criticize our weakness and no one will help us to come out of them.
+We are afraid they will criticize our weakness and no one will help us to overcome them.
 We live in a very hard era.
-It is it hard because it is hard on whom it wishes and is extremely flexible with whom it wishes.
-That is why justice in our era is not truly justice, since it is not being regulated by an authentic mercy.
-Our era lives a crisis of mercy; it propagates a false mercy.
-Everything is permitted; everyone is free to do what they want; it is not necessary to place norms, nor restrictions.
-But when the first thing that is done to us or when someone we do not believe should have fallen, or that could fall -actually does fall, then all the forces of the world come against them to squash and irremediably condemn; we make sure we judge and submerge him/her forever.
+It is it hard because it is hard on whom it wishes and extremely flexible with whom it wishes.
+That is why justice in our era is not truly justice; it is not being regulated by an authentic mercy.
+Our era lives in a crisis of mercy; it propagates a false mercy.
+Everything is permitted; everyone is free to do what they want; it is not necessary to place norms or restrictions.
+But as soon as something is done to us or someone falls that we do not believe could or should have fallen, then all the forces of the world come against the other to squash and irremediably condemn; we make sure we judge and submerge him or her forever.
 What a paradox!

-My brothers and sisters it would seem during these times that everyone is vigilant to see the faults and weakness of others.
+My brothers and sisters, it would seem that during these times everyone is vigilant to see the faults and weakness of others.
 Pastors and leaders of communities come to mind.
-Many times I have spoken with priests and asked them, “What has been the greatest sorrow in your years as priest?”
-All have said the same thing to me: “the weight that no matter what I do there will always be faithful who will criticize something.”
+Many times I have spoken with priests and asked them, “What has been the greatest sorrow in your years as a priest?”
+All have said the same thing to me: “the weight that, no matter what I do, there will always be faithful who will criticize something.”
 We should instead be praying for them!
-Brothers and sisters, if the priest kneels, it is because he kneeled; if he does not kneel, then it is because he does not kneel; if he sings, because he sings; and if he does not sing, because he does not!
+Brothers and sisters, if the priest kneels, it is because he kneeled; if he does not kneel, then it is because he does not kneel; if he sings, he sings; and if he does not sing, he does not!
 We should stop this hardness of heart!
 Man’s justice is so hard because it has no mercy.
-David would say, “I am in great anguish.
-It is better to fall into the hands of Yahweh who is merciful, than to fall into the hands of men.”
+David said, “I am in great anguish.
+It is better to fall into the hands of Yahweh, who is merciful, than to fall into the hands of men” (cf. 2 Sam 24:14).
 That is how it feels in our world today.
-We applaud permissiveness, we exalt an immoral life, but when someone we believe that should not have fallen…falls …he/she is exposed on the front page in every newspaper of the world….
+We applaud permissiveness, we exalt an immoral life, but when someone falls that we believe should not have fallen, he or she is exposed on the front page of every newspaper in the world.

 IT IS LOVE OF A FATHER THAT NEVER FORGETS HIS CHILDREN

-Being our Father, having created us for love and making us in His image and likeness, He has constantly suffered the fact that we constantly abandon Him.
-He suffers the loss of His children, who are seduced by God’s enemy; they mistrust Gods’ love and his wisdom.
-That is why we hear so often in Scripture how the Father cares for us and warns us that there exists a thief that wants to steal us away and separate us from His paternal love.
+Being our Father, having created us for love and making us in His image and likeness, He has constantly suffered over the fact that we constantly abandon Him.
+He suffers the loss of His children, who are seduced by His enemy; they mistrust His love and His wisdom.
+That is why we hear so often in Scripture how the Father cares for us and warns us that there exists a thief who wants to steal us and separate us from His paternal love.
 Yet, each time that man abandons the Father, the Father comes in search of His children.

 A FATHER THAT COMES IN SEARCH OF HIS LOST CHILDREN